the-ninja-turtles/turtle/project-service/docs/api.md

 <a name="internal-projects-users"/>
 ### Add/Remove Users to/from Project

-Add or remove users to/from a project via users' id.
+Add or remove users to/from a project via users' email.

 - **URL**
   + `/projects/:projectId/assignusers`